edisonpapers/lathrops-notes/1/README.md

 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3001/manifest seq="3" right
 using large bricks everything laid by machinery Controlled by few men

-Carbonado made by fusing Syrian asphalt in steel ==pure iron=={description="interlined above"} shells of great thickness produced by depositing electrolytically over the surface of the asphalt previously made conducting by plumbago Then slowly heating the ==steel iron=={description="interlined above"} bath to the temperature of melting—softening.
+Carbonado made by fusing Syrian asphalt in ==steel=={description=" 'pure iron' interlined above"} shells of great thickness produced by depositing electrolytically over the surface of the asphalt previously made conducting by plumbago Then slowly heating the ==steel=={description=" 'iron' interlined above"} bath to the temperature of melting—softening.

 Diamonds made by subjecting Crystals of the metals Crystalizing in the same system as the diamond to the action of time heat & pressure while immersed in Bisulphide <span style="color:red">*X*</span> of Carbon in glass bulbs of pure Quartz blow by the aid of a magnetically diflected arc plumbagoing the surface & electrom plating pure Iron over the same until the ball was 20 times the diameter of the original— then submitting the whole to a gradually rising temperature until the softening point reached—